1000 GIS Applications & Uses

-156. Desire Lines – Plotting desire lines showing stores that serves customers.
+156. Desire Lines – Plotting desire lines showing stores that serve customers.
 (Origin and Destination – QGIS Oursins Plugin)

-157. Commercial Establishments – Updating commercial establishment using gvSIG Mobile and a local databases.
+157. Commercial Establishments – Updating commercial establishment using gvSIG Mobile and local databases.
 (Commercial Establishment Database)

 158. Supply Chain – Finding which supply chains are vulnerable to better plan for interruptions (Boundless Supply Chain)